simonalanjones/godot-scramble/README.md

 ==============
 Scramble written for Godot 3.1

 Godot Scramble is an accurate remake of the classic arcade game from 1981.
 Written in GD script for the Godot game engine.
-For this game I implemented a state machine to make the many phases of the game easier to manage.
+For this game I implemented my own state machine to make the many phases of the game easier to manage.
+I also poured over the original assembly language code to understand how the game actually worked.

 **Features**

-* Pixel perfect sprites from the original game using
+* Pixel perfect sprites (and maze layouts) from the original game
+* Includes all 6 levels
-* Achievements system in the style of Xbox/Steam
+* Achievements system
 * Attract mode
 * Top 10 high score save system